nubot-nudt/nubot_ws/README.md

    $ rqt_image_view

 ## Error & Fix
-1. nubot_hwcontroller shows an error: 'pid *** died'.
+1. Problem: nubot_hwcontroller shows an error: 'pid *** died'.
-Fix: $ sc devel/lib/nubot_hwcontroller/nubot_hwcontroller_node
+Solution: $ sc devel/lib/nubot_hwcontroller/nubot_hwcontroller_node

+2. Problem: CMake Error at nubot/color_segment/CMakeLists.txt:40 (Qt5_WRAP_CPP):
+  Unknown CMake command "Qt5_WRAP_CPP".
+Explanation: using color_segment package to calibrate color-related parameters.
+This requires Qt since it has a Qt GUI.
+Solution 1: You could just delete this package since it does not interfere with other parts.
+So the compile will go on.
+Solution 2: Go to src/nubot/color_segment and edit CMakeLists.txt line 4; change the path to your Qt5Widgets.

+3. Problem: hwcontroller_node.cpp:6:21: fatal error: ncurses.h: No such file or directory
+ #include <ncurses.h>
+Solution: `$ sudo apt-get install libncurses5-dev`

-2. help files are located in /doc folder; please refer to them
+4. help files are located in /doc folder; please refer to them

 ## Note